 Before beginning your property search, we recommend that you arrange your finances and have your mortgage agreed in principle.
-If you would like independent advice on your best options, please speak to one of our staff as we can recommend some superb independent financial advisors who can help you obtain the best possible solution for your needs.
+If you would like independent advice on your best options, please speak to one of our staff.
+We would be pleased to recommend some reliable independent financial advisors to help you obtain the best possible solution for your needs.

 We've made getting in touch as easy as possible for you.
 You can register online on our website, call us directly, drop us an email or pop into our office for a chat with our friendly and helpful team.

-Once we’ve fully discussed and understand your requirements, we can start searching for your ideal new home.
-We will notify you as soon as we find properties matching your criteria and make sure you are informed of all new listings as soon as they become available.
+After we've fully discussed and understood your requirements, we can start searching for your ideal new home.
+We'll notify you as soon as we find properties matching your criteria and make sure you are informed of all new listings as soon as they become available.

-By accompanying you on viewings, we can offer instant information and advice on properties, to help you make informed choices.
-We promise to answer your questions honestly and pass on further questions or feedback to vendors.
+By accompanying you on viewings, we can offer instant information and advice on each property, to help you make informed choices.
+You can be sure we'll always answer your questions fully and honestly, and pass on further questions or feedback to vendors.

-Once you have found your ideal new home, we ensure that your offer is passed on to the vendor swiftly and without bias.
+Once you've found your ideal new home, we ensure that your offer is passed on to the vendor swiftly and without bias.
 At this stage, you may be required to provide evidence that you are able to proceed with the purchase before the vendor accepts your offer.

-In order for your offer to be agreed in principal and your purchase to commence, you will need to instruct a legal representative to act on your behalf.
-We can recommend some experienced and trusted local conveyancing solicitors who can help you with your purchase.
+In order for your offer to be agreed in principle and your purchase to commence, you will need to instruct a legal representative to act on your behalf.
+We would be pleased to recommend some experienced and trusted local conveyancing solicitors who can help you with your purchase.

-Your representative is there to protect your interests and will request local and other searches and will also ensure your mortgage lender is protected.
-He or she will also liaise with the vendor’s solicitor and raise any issues in the draft contract to ensure the final document is correct.
-They will also agree a date for exchange of contracts.
+Your representative is there to protect your interests and will request local and other searches, as well as ensuring your mortgage lender is protected.
+They will also liaise with the vendor's solicitor, raise any issues in the draft contract to ensure the final document is correct, and agree a date for exchange of contracts.
 Until contracts are signed and exchanged, you and the vendor are under no obligation to proceed.

 If you are purchasing your property with the help of a mortgage, your lender will appoint a surveyor to value the property and advise them.
 If your lender is happy with the surveyor's report, a formal mortgage offer will be sent to you and your legal representative for you to sign and return.

-Once your mortgage offer is agreed and confirmed, you are then able to exchange contracts.
-On exchange of contracts, your deposit which is normally 10% of the purchase price is paid to the vendor’s legal representative and completion date is agreed.
+Once your mortgage offer has been agreed and confirmed, you can then exchange contracts.
+On exchange of contracts, your deposit (which is normally 10% of the purchase price) is paid to the vendor's legal representative and a completion date is agreed.

-On moving day, before you can move into your new home, the remaining 90% of the purchase price must be paid and confirmation that the funds have cleared must be obtained by the vendor’s legal representative.
-There will be some additional paperwork that your conveyancer will need to complete and you will have some further documents to sign before we hand over your new keys.
+Before you can move into your new home, the remaining 90% of the purchase price must be paid, and confirmation that the funds have cleared must be obtained by the vendor's legal representative.
+There will be some additional paperwork that your conveyancer will need to complete, and you will have some further documents to sign before we hand over your new keys.